Banking, Money and Taxes in Thailand

 Banks in Thailand are modern, reliable and easily accessible.
 English-speaking personnel can be found in most main branches.
 Opening a bank account in Thailand is usually fairly easy.
 ATMs are widely available and expats that stay in the country for a longer time can apply for local credit.

-Most expats will be relieved to learn that Thailand has signed double-taxation avoidance agreements with a number of governments.
+Most expats will be relieved to learn that Thailand has signed double-taxation avoidance agreements with several governments.
 It should also be relatively simple for expats who retire in Thailand to access their pensions.

 Money in Thailand